Sanu0910/personal-website/README.md

-This is the Personal Website  Backgroud is yelow color
+This is the Personal Website  Backgroud is Blue
+## This do
+👉 Add a background Image
+👉 Travel Photo
+👉 Add some Quote